CaloFlow II: Even Faster and Still Accurate Generation of Calorimeter Showers with Normalizing Flows: Introduction

 However, the approach presented in~\cite{Krause:2021ilc} had one major downside compared to the other deep generative models: sampling speed.
 While \cf\ was $\sim50$ times faster than \geant, it was considerably slower (by a factor of $\sim500$) than the GAN-based alternative.
 The disadvantage in generation speed was because of the Masked Autoregressive Flow (MAF) architecture~\cite{2017arXiv170507057P} used in~\cite{Krause:2021ilc}, which is only fast in density estimation, but a factor 500 (given by the dimensionality of the read-out channels of the detector) slower in sampling.
 Normalizing flows can also be constructed to be fast in the other direction (fast sampling, slow density estimation); this goes by the name of Inverse Autoregressive Flow (IAF)~\cite{2016arXiv160604934K}.
 Indeed, using an IAF would bring \cf\ fully in line with the speed of the GAN-based approaches.
-However, what sounds like the solution does not work in practice, as IAFs with such a high dimensionality cannot be trained using the log-likelihood (LL) objective, due to time and memory limitations.
+However, what sounds like the solution does not work in practice, as IAFs with such a high dimensionality cannot be trained using the NLL objective, due to time and memory limitations, as we will elaborate on.

 In this paper, we overcome the challenges of training the IAF, by building on a method alternately called {\it Probability Density Distillation} or {\it teacher-student training} in the ML literature.
 Originally developed for the purposes of speech synthesis in~\cite{2017arXiv171110433V}, the basic idea is that the IAF (called the \emph{student}) can be trained efficiently not on the original target data, but on the output of a trained MAF model (called the \emph{teacher}).
-The MAF can quickly map target data points to the latent space, $x\to z$, and the IAF can quickly map the latent space back to the target data space, $z\to x'$.
-By requiring this loop to close ($x'=x$), i.e.\ by requiring the MAF and IAF to be each other's inverse, one can in principle get an arbitrarily good fit of the IAF to the MAF (and by extension, to the original target data).
+The MAF can quickly map target data points to the latent space, $x\to z$, and the IAF inverse can quickly map the latent space back to the target data space, $z\to x'$.
+By requiring this loop to close ($x'=x$), i.e.\ by requiring the MAF and IAF to describe the same transformation, or, in other words, the fast passes to be each others inverses, one can in principle get an arbitrarily good fit of the IAF to the MAF (and by extension, to the original target data).

 The original idea of Probability Density Distillation presented in~\cite{2017arXiv171110433V} relied on minimizing the KL divergence between the IAF and MAF.
 However, even in that work, they found that this training objective was insufficient, and they added additional, ad hoc loss terms based on high-level features in order to get the IAF to converge to the MAF.
 Subsequently, \cite{pmlr-v115-huang20c} explored more well-motivated and general alternatives to the KL divergence loss, based on the distance between $x$ and $x'$ in the MAF-IAF loop, or analogously $z$ and $z'$ in the IAF-MAF loop.
 These provide an alternative measure of closure that has improved convergence and convexity properties compared to the KL divergence.
 Other works in the ML literature that explore variants on the idea of Probability Density Distillation include \cite{2021arXiv210612699B,yamamoto19b_interspeech,2018arXiv180707281P}.